chrismck/rocketisp_v3/README.md

  Power Select:      5V

- Use the SPI/TPI connector (one closest to the microcontroller's crystal) - Need to update better Silk
+ Use the SPI/TPI connector (one closest to the microcontroller's crystal) - Need to update better Silk so

  Burn as you would any target ATMEGA328PB board, ensuring the correct fuses above.